Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

                          rownames(installed.packages())))
 ```

 Keep in mind that certain functions will deprecate over time.
 Additionally, you can end up with problems if certain functions have the same names as functions in other packages.
-Although there are ways to make sure that you are using the same library version that I used, we are going to ignore them for now.
-I expect them to slowly fail.
-Furthermore, these packages will download a long list of dependencies.
-Installing all of these libraries at once may take a minute.
-Just a warning.
+R is so dependent on packages that you'll want to look into a way to keep your environments stable.
+The `renv` [@R-renv] package will handle some of this work for you.
+There is an older package called `Packrat` that does the same thing.
+I also included the `reprex` [@R-reprex] package in this list. `reprex` produces _reproducible examples_ and you'll want to use it if you are asking for help on a piece of code.
+It is really useful, so check it out.

 ## Simulating customer renewal data {#renewaldata}